 The bill amends Arkansas law regarding harassment to explicitly include the use of tracking devices as an offense.
 It introduces a new definition for "tracking device," which is described as a device that reveals the location or movement of an individual through electronic signals.
-The bill modifies the existing harassment statute to incorporate this new offense, specifying that a person commits harassment if they use a tracking device to determine another person's location or movement without their consent, and without good cause or legal authority.
+The bill modifies the existing harassment statute to incorporate the use of tracking devices, making it an offense to track a person without their consent, unless the individual is a minor and the tracker is a parent or legal guardian.

 Statutes affected: HB 1641: 5-71-101, 5-71-208(a)